INNOVATIONS IN TEACHING AND LEARNING GRANTS

 Final reports will be reviewed by the Steering Committee of the Center for Teaching and Learning, and no future proposals for ITL grants will be considered if a report from an earlier ITL supported project remains un-submitted.

-Lastly, grant recipients will present the results of their project to the campus community in the Faculty Forum, a Center for Teaching and Learning program, or some other community forum within one year of its completion.
+Lastly, grant recipients are expected to present the results of their project to the campus community in the Faculty Forum, a Center for Teaching and Learning program, or some other community forum within one or two years of its completion.

 Please direct any questions you may have about ITL grants to Susan Bennett, Executive Assistant to the Provost and Dean of the Faculty Office (email@example.com); Pat Spencer, Interim Provost and Dean of the Faculty (firstname.lastname@example.org) and/or Lisa Perfetti, Associate Dean for Faculty Development (email@example.com).